WWE News: Hall Of Famer Rips WWE For How They’ve Handled Tag Teams Called Up From NXT

 That’s why he held nothing back when speaking with Chair Shots to the Cranium about a number of topics.
 As transcribed by Wrestling Inc., Animal is not happy with how teams like The Revival and the Authors of Pain have been treated on Monday Night Raw.

 “Well, what you see is they have a habit of doing with tag team wrestling today, they don’t establish who the top dog tag team is and they don’t ever establish who the heel team is.
 Everyone can’t be equal.
-That’s not life, that’s not reality, that’s not tag team wrestling….
+That’s not life, that’s not reality, that’s not tag team wrestling.
 They started off with The Revival being strong and now they kill them.

-Yes, the Authors of Pain are sitting on top of the Raw tag team division right now, but they did only have to beat one superstar to take the belts.
+The Authors of Pain are sitting on top of the Raw tag team division right now, but they did only have to beat one superstar to take the belts.
 Most recently, they lost a non-title match to the team of Bobby Roode and Chad Gable.

 If there is anyone who knows a lot about tag team wrestling, it is one half of the Road Warriors.
 Animal isn’t afraid to speak his mind and he’s only speaking out here because he wants to see tag teams treated better in WWE.
 Teams like the Authors of Pain and The Revival ran wild through NXT with great success and a lot of popularity, but like many others, they have fallen into limbo upon hitting the main roster.